spietika/restson-rust/README.md

 | lib-serde-json | This option enables Serde JSON parser for GET requests.
 Alternative for lib-simd-json. | Yes |
 | lib-simd-json  | This option enables JSON parsing with simd-json for GET requests.
 This option can improve parsing performance if SIMD is supported on the target hardware.
 Alternative for lib-serde-json. | No |

-### Migration to v1.0

-The version 1.0 adds new features that change the main interface of the client, most notably async support.
-To migrate existing code from 0.x versions, the `RestClient` creation needs to be updated. `RestClient::new_blocking` or `RestClient::builder().blocking("http://httpbin.org")` should be used to create synchronous client.

 ### Data structures

 Next, the data structures for the REST interface should be defined.
 The struct fields need to match with the API JSON fields.
 The whole JSON does not need to be defined, the struct can also contain a subset of the fields.
 Structs that are used with `GET` should derive `Deserialize` and structs that are used with `POST` should derive `Serialize`.